s4tb0y/i3_conf/README.md

 DON'T FORGET TO MODIFY THE FIELDS `[...]` IN THE CONFS FILES !!!

-You're going to need to write api_key for root-me in i3blocks conf file for both score and position commands.
+You're going to need to write api_key and author id (the author id is the number before the `_` character in your api_key) for root-me in i3blocks conf file for both score and position commands.
 You're also going to need to write in i3 config file the path to your background image for both lock-screen (line 26) and wallpaper (line 14).

 Download and put in `~/scripts/` directory `battery_status.sh` and `cpu_usage.sh`
 Press: `$mod+shift+r` to reload i3